WordPress/WordPress-Documentation-Style-Guide/docs/8-word-list/v.md

 ## VPN

-Initialism for Virtual Private Network.
+Initialism for *Virtual Private Network*.
 Use uppercase.

 For more information about spelling out abbreviations, see [Abbreviations]().

 ## VVV

-Initialism for Varying Vagrant Vagrants.
+Initialism for *Varying Vagrant Vagrants*.
 Use uppercase.

 For more information about spelling out abbreviations, see [Abbreviations]().